FederBoost: Private Federated Learning for GBDT: Implementation and Experiments

-For each dataset, we divide it into two parts for training and testing respectively.
-The training part contains two-thirds of the samples and the testing part has the remaining one-third.
+For each dataset, we divide it into two parts for training and testing, respectively.
+The training part contains two-thirds of the samples, and the testing part has the remaining one-third.
+We use the commonly used \textbf{\textlabel{Area}{RA:2:2:4} under the ROC curve (AUC)} as the evaluation metric since the negative samples accounted for most of the samples in the Credit 1 dataset.

 Our evaluation consists of two parts: utility and efficiency.
-Recall that, all participants jointly run the GBDT training algorithm in both vertical and horizontal $\name$, hence varying the number of participants will not affect the utility of $\name$.
-When evaluating utility, we only consider different number of buckets and different level of DP.
-We consider different number of participants when evaluating efficiency.

-We set the number of trees as $T=20$ and each tree has 3 layers.
+Recall that all participants jointly run the GBDT training algorithm in both vertical and horizontal $\name$, hence varying the number of participants will not affect the utility of $\name$.
+When evaluating utility, we only consider different numbers of buckets and different levels of DP.
+We consider different numbers of participants when evaluating efficiency.
+For ``Credit 1'' and ``Credit 2'', we set the number of trees as $T=20$ and each tree has 3 layers; for ``SUSY'', we set the number of trees as $T=60$ and each tree has 4 layers.
 All experiments were repeated 5 times and the averages are reported.